M-o-a-T/moat/README.rst

 * -5: Data loss

   An incoming message was dropped due to resource exhaustion (full queue).

+  This message SHOULD be sent as a warning, but MAY be interpreted as a hard error by its receiver.

+* -6: Must stream

+  Sent if a command isn't prepared to handle a non-streamed request or reply.

 * -11 …: No Command